$0 Northern Territory Adoption Quick-Start Checklist

 Specifically, your solicitor will:

 Manage intercountry recognition (if applicable).
-For intercountry adoptions, depending on whether the adoption was finalized overseas or not, the lawyer may need to file for recognition of an overseas adoption order, or prepare a fresh domestic application for finalization in the NT Supreme Court.
+For intercountry adoptions, depending on whether the adoption was finalized overseas or not, the lawyer may need to file for recognition of an overseas adoption order, or prepare a fresh domestic application for finalization in the NT Local Court.

 Represent you at any hearing.
 In most routine adoption applications, the court process is administrative rather than contested.
 But your lawyer appears on your behalf, answers any judicial questions, and ensures the order is correctly made.